 I get a lot of calls from people who don't understand much of anything about septic systems other than they are "supposed" to pump the septic tank from time to time and that eventually you'll have to replace the system (meaning the disposal field).
 They listen to the "experts" and having no other source of information, they blindly and most often dumbly follow what they are told to do.
 It seems this is a sad commentary on so much of the decision making we in America do these days.

-There Pirana and Septic Genie don't disinfect the effluent.
-They easily deal with the daily organic load and deliver out of the septic tank highly treated effluent that we can now do something beneficial with the effluent, or at least the disposal fields won't fail from the most frequent problem...biomat clogging of the soil.
+There Pirana doesn't disinfect the effluent.
+The Pirana System easily deals with the daily organic load and deliver out of the septic tank highly treated effluent that we can now do something beneficial with the effluent, or at least the disposal fields won't fail from the most frequent problem...biomat clogging of the soil.
 The key is only dealing with one day's organic load each day in the septic tank, instead of allowing the waste and contaminants to concentrate creating the classic problems of septic systems.
 Its the old ounce of prevention vs a pound of cure trick Granny always mentioned to me.
 Deal with problems when they are small and you won't have to deal with big problems.

 Think about it.